Why we monitor and report on reserve management performance

 The Monitoring and Reporting System for Tasmania’s National Parks and Reserves

-Effectiveness Evaluation for the Tasmanian Wilderness World Heritage Area
+Evaluating management effectiveness for the Tasmanian Wilderness World Heritage Area

 The first comprehensive evaluation report on management effectiveness for the Tasmanian Wilderness World Heritage Area (TWWHA) was published under the title State of the Tasmanian Wilderness World Heritage Area - an evaluation of management effectiveness, Report No 1 2004.
 This report presents detailed information and evidence about management effectiveness against the statements of 'key desired outcomes' in the statutory management plan for the Area.
 This evaluation report has established a sound reference platform of reliable information against which ongoing performance can be compared.
 The State of the TWWHA Report No 1 (2004) was awarded the 2005 Australasian Evaluation Society's Caulley Tulloch Award for best publication in evaluation.
 The second State of the TWWHA report is currently in preparation in 2017 - see Working Draft - State of the TWWHA Report No.2.

 The management agency is progressively integrating statements of key desired outcomes and provisions for monitoring, evaluation and reporting into new reserve management plans to establish a sound basis for understanding and tracking management performance.
 Early development of these approaches is evident in the Tasmanian Wilderness World Heritage Area Management Plan 1999 which was awarded the Australian National Award for Planning Excellence 2003.
 The new TWWHA management plan was approved in December 2016 and is available on the DPIPWE website - Tasmanian Wilderness World Heritage Area Management plan 2016.